dart-lang/site-www/src/tools/pub/pubspec.md

 - Bob Nystrom <rnystrom@google.com>
 {% endprettify %}

-In order to authenticate with the pub server your `email` **must** be a Google or Gmail email address.
 If anyone uploads your package to the Pub site, your email address is public.
+The email can be from any email provider as long as it being listed publicly is okay.

 ### Homepage